cabo/notable-tags/draft-bormann-cbor-notable-tags.md

   the single difference that its byte string tag content carries a CBOR Sequence {{-seq}} instead of a single encoded CBOR data item.

-* {: #expected-tags} Tag CPA108, requested to be registered by this document ({{iana}}), is a parallel to tag 23, with the single difference that the hexadecimal form uses lowercase instead of uppercase letters. [^cpa]
+* {: #expected-tags} Tag 108, registered by this document ({{iana}}), is a parallel to tag 23, with the single difference that the hexadecimal form uses lowercase instead of uppercase letters.

   <!-- {:aside} -->
   <!-- This should be an aside, but xml2rfc's grammar doesn't allow -->
   <!-- that as of 3.27.0. -->
   > >
-    Note that tag 23 has a serialization that is one byte shorter than tag CPA108, so if all else is equal, tag 23 (and thus upper case hex) would be chosen as it is slightly more efficient than tag CPA108.
+    Note that tag 23 has a serialization that is one byte shorter than tag 108, so if all else is equal, tag 23 (and thus upper case hex) would be chosen as it is slightly more efficient than tag 108.
-    However, designers of CBOR protocols that use one of these tags often have reason to prefer lowercase hex in the application they are trying to be compatible with, in which case CPA108 provides a solution that is only one byte more expensive.
+    However, designers of CBOR protocols that use one of these tags often have reason to prefer lowercase hex in the application they are trying to be compatible with, in which case 108 provides a solution that is only one byte more expensive.

 * Tag 257, registered by Peter Occil with a specification in